‘Westworld’: Show’s Co-Creator Already Has An Ending In Mind In Relation To The Hit AI Show

-Even with Season 2 of HBO’s Westworld only just concluding viewers are already looking forward to what might happen in Season 3.
-However, for one of the show’s producers, not only are they looking forward to Season 3 but to the conclusion of the Westworld story in its entirety.
+Even with Season 2 of HBO’s Westworld only just concluding, viewers are already looking forward to what might happen in Season 3.
+However, for one of the show’s producers, not only are they looking forward to Season 3, but also to the conclusion of the Westworld story in its entirety.

-According to an interview Westworld co-creator, Lisa Joy, did with Stuff, there has always been an end game in sight when it comes to plotting and writing out each season of the hit AI series.
+According to an interview Westworld co-creator Lisa Joy did with Stuff, there has always been an end game in sight when it comes to plotting and writing out each season of the hit AI series.

 “We have an ending in mind; we’ve had it from the pilot.
 It’s very emotional, I think.
 I can’t tell you exactly when that ending will come but I think for every season what we try to do is tell a chapter of the story that gives you closure and then opens a door to a new chapter.
 The overarching question of the series is, what will become of this new lifeform?
 So I feel it would be irresponsible to not have an end goal in mind.”